leslieroca/Learning-Log/README.md

 To work with Django, we’ll first set up a virtual environment.
 A virtual environment is a place on your system where you can install packages and isolate them from all other Python packages.
 Separating one project’s libraries from other projects is beneficial and will be necessary when we deploy Learning Log to a server.
-Create a new directory for your project called learning_log, switch to that directory in a terminal, and enter the following code to create a virtual environment:
+Create a new directory for the project called learning_log, switch to that directory in a terminal, and enter the following code to create a virtual environment:

     learning_log$ python3 -m venv ll_env